inkarkat/git-extensions/etc/hubcheats-submodules.md

 `$ git subsamebrdo --interactive ffintegratetom --push-branch --no-merge --no-checks`
 a) amends to short-lived feature:
    `$ git amenu`
-   `$ git ffintegratetom --push-branch --no-delete --no-submodule-update --rebase-single`
+   `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --rebase-single`
 b) maintain history of how the feature grew:
-   `$ git cu`   (no-op if all submodule branch(es) have been fast-forwarded) `$ git ffintegratetom --push-branch --no-delete --no-submodule-update --no-ff` If the GitHub action does not trigger (if this is just a merge commit affecting submodule references but no actual files in the superproject), trigger it manually in GitHub.
+   `$ git cu`   (no-op if all submodule branch(es) have been fast-forwarded) `$ git ffintegratetom --push-branch --no-delete --no-submodule-checkout --no-submodule-update --no-ff` If the GitHub action does not trigger (if this is just a merge commit affecting submodule references but no actual files in the superproject), trigger it manually in GitHub.